rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-servers-faq/index.md

 There are several noteworthy differences between Standard, General Purpose, and work-optimized Cloud Servers:

--   General Purpose servers use faster solid state drives (SSD) compared to the standard spinning disk allocation for Standard servers.
+-   General Purpose servers use faster solid-state drives (SSD) compared to the standard spinning disk allocation for Standard servers.
 -   Only work-optimized servers (I/O, Compute, or Memory flavors) can boot from Cloud Block Storage.
 -   For both General Purpose and Standard servers, you can choose the size of your system disk (50 GB-1 TB),